Resgrid/Core/docs/source/setup/index.rst

 .. note:: Users can only be in 1 group at a time, but a user can be a part of many roles.
 Ideally you would use Groups to define something static like Stations, Districts, Response Areas, etc and use Personnel Roles to define more dynamic information like if a person is a Paramedic or HAZMAT Technician.

+On the Department Groups list you'll see columns calls "Dispatch Email" and "Message Email".
+These are unique email addresses for those groups.
+The "Dispatch Email" address will create a call for that specific group and dispatch all personnel and units under that group.
+The "Message Email" address will create a in-system message in Resgrid to all personnel in that group.

 .. _organizational_groups:

 Organizational Groups